ucsb-cs156/ucsb-cs156.github.io/topics/oauth/oauth_google_setup.md

    * For name, choose something you will remember; I suggest using the name of your repo, or the name of the Dokku/Heroku application (e.g. `jpa03-cgaucho` `5pm-3-happycows-qa`)
    * Scroll down to the part of the page that says: `Authorized redirect URIs`

-3. Under `Authorized redirect URIs`, you'll need to click the `+ ADD URI` button twice to enter two addresses:
+3. Under `Authorized redirect URIs`, you'll need to click the `+ ADD URI` button twice to enter at least two addresses:

    * For localhost, enter: <tt>http://localhost:8080/login/oauth2/code/google</tt>
      - Note that this *must* be `http` not `https`